-When you refuel, the oil in fresh-oil tank 1 should reach up to the 1 mark.
+When you refuel, the oil in fresh-oil tank [1] should reach up to the [A] mark.
 This amount of oil is enough for a full fuel tank.

-The oil pump is mounted on the ignition cover and is powered by the crankshaft.
+The oil pump is mounted on the ignition cover and is powered by the crank-